Prevents organ rejection after a transplant. Also treats rheumatoid arthritis and psoriasis.

 - Take this medicine the same way every day.
 This means take it at the same time and take it consistently, either with or without food.

 - This medicine may be used with other medicines that prevent organ rejection.
 Take all other medicines your doctor prescribed as part of your combination treatment.

 - Mix the oral liquid in a drinking glass, not a plastic cup.
-You can mix it with milk, chocolate milk, apple or orange juice to make it taste better, but do not mix Neoral® oral liquid with milk.
+You can mix it with milk, chocolate milk, apple juice, or orange juice to make it taste better, but do not mix Neoral® oral liquid with milk.
 Do not mix it with very cold or hot drinks.
 Stir well, and drink your medicine right away.
-Rinse the glass with more juice or water and drink that too, so you get all of the medicine.
+Add some more juice or water and drink that too, so you get all of the medicine.